Cesária Évora: Musical style and image

 Évora performed almost exclusively Cape Verdean music genres.
 She picked up several nicknames during her career, including the Barefoot Diva, Cize, and the Queen of Morna. Évora's songs are often sentimental in nature, and she described her music as being about "love relationships".
-Many of her songs also cover topics like homesickness and nostalgia, which are common themes in morna, in line with the tradition of sodade.
-She sang more broadly about the life of Cape Verdeans, both at home and among its sizeable diaspora, as well as the lives of historical Cape Verdeans who endured colonialism and slavery.
+Many of her songs also cover topics such as homesickness and nostalgia, which are common themes in morna, in line with the tradition of sodade.
+She sang more broadly about the life of Cape Verdeans, both at home and among its sizeable diaspora, as well as of the lives of historical Cape Verdeans who endured colonialism and slavery.

-Évora mainly sang in her native language of Cape Verdean Creole, though she sometimes sang songs in Spanish and collaborated with Spanish language musicians. Évora's band was led by Nando Andrade, and composed entirely of younger Cape Verdean men.
+Évora mainly sang in her native language of Cape Verdean Creole, though she sometimes sang songs in Spanish and collaborated with Spanish language musicians. Évora's band was led by Nando Andrade, and was composed entirely of younger Cape Verdean men.
 She worked with songwriters such as Nando Da Cruz, Amandio Cabral, and Manuel de Novas. Évora's uncle, Francisco Xavier da Cruz, was a songwriter, and she performed many of his songs as well.
 Her music has been compared to that of Edith Piaf and Billie Holiday.

-Évora was called the Barefoot Diva because she often performed without shoes, which was sometimes described as a way for Évora to honor the poor.
+Évora was called the Barefoot Diva because she often performed without shoes, which was sometimes described as a way for her to honor the poor.
 According to her manager, Évora once took her shoes off during a show because her feet hurt, and her fans subsequently took the shoes and filled them with tips.
-This was then crafted into the "barefoot diva" persona to make her more marketable in the eyes of distributors. Évora insisted that there was no greater explanation, and the habit was merely a reference to her first album, Barefoot Diva, and for her own comfort.
+This was then crafted into the "barefoot diva" persona to make her more marketable in the eyes of distributors. Évora insisted that there was no more complicated explanation for her proclivity to perform barefoot, and the habit was merely a reference to her first album, Barefoot Diva, and for her own comfort.

-Évora was associated with her maternal image and boubou robe.
+Évora’s image was closely linked to maternity and her boubou robe.
 She was also known to purchase old jewelry from those in need and wear it while she performed. Évora's performances were often inspired by her roots as a bar performer: she would hold an instrumental intermission in which she sat down at a bar table in the center of the stage to smoke and drink. Évora did not believe in false humility, and would say that she achieved success simply because she was a good singer.
-She had a reputation for her frequent smoking and drinking, but she gave up drinking in 1994 for health reasons.
+She had a reputation for heavy smoking and drinking, but she gave up drinking in 1994 for health reasons.